zarthur/CSCC-Fundamentals-Android-Notes/README.md

 Lecture notes and supporting material for the Programming Fundamentals for Android course at Columbus State Community College.

+## Book
+These notes are based on the book used in the course:
+Learn Java for Android Development by Jeff Friesen

 ## Lecture Notes
 Weekly lecture notes can be found in the various subdirectories or by following the links below.